 The Internal Revenue Service recently issued a proposed rule that would expand the ability of HRAs to reimburse employees tax free monthly payments of health care sharing ministries.
-More flexibility is good news for the approximately million Americans who use these lower-cost programs to address health care needs and it would clear up the existing gray area surrounding the use of HRAs and health care sharing ministries.
+More flexibility is good news for the approximately million Americans who use these lower-cost programs to address health care needs.
+Let's look at what this proposed IRS update means for sharing ministries and HRAs.

 The proposed rule concludes that fees for direct primary care, “shares” to a health care sharing ministry, and payments for some public coverage should be considered as tax-deductible qualified medical expenses.

 If adopted, the rule would shift a long-standing effort to separate out non-traditional health care payment programs and traditional health insurance programs.